 Metric (Type) Rationale for inclusion Metric Status Sample framing, policy and/or investment implications Relevant sectors 22.
 Alcohol Outlet Density (indicator) Alcohol availability increases the likelihood of high-risk behaviors associated with violence, unintentional injury and sexually transmitted diseases.
 Long-term alcohol abuse is a risk factor for heart and liver disease.
 Alcohol density is more concentrated in low-income communities.
 Additionally, liquor stores in low-income neighborhoods often sell alcohol chilled in larger containers for immediate consumption which increases the likelihood of excessive drinking, public drunkenness, automobile crashes, and physical violence.
-Data is widely available.
-23. Number of comprehen- sive smoke- free policies in places that prohibit smoking in all indoor areas of work sites and public places, includ- ing restaurants and bars The Centers for Disease Control and Prevention included this as a policy recommendation in its recent release: A Practitioners Guidebook to Health Equity .
+58 59 Data is widely available.
+23. Number of comprehensive smokefree policies in places that prohibit smoking in all indoor areas of work sites and public places, including restaurants and bars The Centers for Disease Control and Prevention included this as a policy recommendation in its recent release: A Practitioners Guidebook to Health Equity.
 This would need to be collected.
 Prohibit smoking in all indoor areas of work sites and public places, including restaurants and bars.

-Metric (Type) Rationale for inclusion Metric Status Sample framing, policy and/or investment implications Relevant sectors 24.
-Community Safety Scorecard (index) Unlike other community safety indexes, the Scorecard not only includes measures of violence but also of risk and protective factors in a specific area.
-This informs the development of strategies not only focused on enforcement and suppression but also on changing the underlying factors that increase or decrease the risk of violence.
-Further, the Scorecard was successfully used in L.A. to make the case for investments in specific communities that are high risk for violence rather than distributing resources evenly across all neighborhoods.
-The Scorecard could include violence rates as well as risk and resilience factors closely associated with rates of violence.
-Sample measures include: Rates of youth violence (e.g., youth arrests for violent crime, homicides involving youth victims, injuries and hospital visits, % of youth who report carrying weapons, fighting, or bullying); School achievement and engagement (e.g., high school and middle school Academic Performance Index, truancy rate, and high school graduation rate);Youth violence risk factors (e.g., youth arrests for alcohol and substance abuse, youth delinquency, % of families living in poverty, % unemployment); Youth violence protective factors (e.g., violence prevention services rate, % active voting population).
-This would need to be developed by locale, utilizing available data.
-The LA Scorecard includes data available in LA, for example.
-Comprehensive, multi-sector plans in place to prevent community violence.
+Metric (Type) Rationale for inclusion Metric Status Sample framing, policy and/or investment implications Relevant sectors

+24. Community Unlike other community safety indexes, This would need Comprehensive,

+Safety the Scorecard not only includes to be developed multi-sector plans

+Scorecard measures of violence but also of risk and by locale, utilizing in place to prevent

+(index) protective factors in a specific area.
+This available data.The community

+informs the development of strategies LA Scorecard violence.

+not only focused on enforcement and includes data

+suppression but also on changing the available in LA, for

+underlying factors that increase or example.

+decrease the risk of violence.
+Further,

+the Scorecard was successfully used in

+L.A. to make the case for investments

+in specific communities that are high

+risk for violence rather than distributing

+resources evenly across all neighborhoods.

+The Scorecard could include violence

+rates as well as risk and resilience factors

+closely associated with rates of violence.

+Sample measures include: Rates of youth

+violence (e.g., youth arrests for violent

+crime, homicides involving youth victims,

+injuries and hospital visits, % of youth

+who report carrying weapons, fighting,

+or bullying); School achievement and

+engagement (e.g., high school and middle

+school Academic Performance Index,

+truancy rate, and high school graduation

+rate);Youth violence risk factors (e.g.,

+youth arrests for alcohol and substance

+abuse, youth delinquency, % of families

+living in poverty, % unemployment);

+Youth violence protective factors (e.g.,

+violence prevention services rate, % active

+voting population).